Business & Integration IT Consultant

 Here are some best practices you can use to increase the effectiveness of penetration testing.

 Penetration testing should start with vulnerability scanning and open exploration of security gaps.
 Just like a real attacker, a penetration tester should conduct a reconnaissance of the target organization, gather information from available sources, and plan the most effective exploits.
-This phase should be carefully recorded, including vulnerabilities that were discovered and not exploited in the actual test.
-This allows developers to reproduce and fix vulnerabilities in the future.

-A penetration tester should think and act like an attacker.
+A penetration tester should think and act like a striker.
 He should consider the motivations, goals, and skills of cyber attackers.
 Motivation is an important factor in understanding hacker behavior.
 For example, a hacker who wants to commit financial fraud will act differently than a hacker who wants to exfiltrate sensitive data or a hacktivist who wants to cause damage.
-Before conducting penetration tests, an organization should identify the characteristics and personalities of the most likely attackers, rank them, and focus the tests on the most appropriate personality.

-Successful penetration testing requires a known, stable state of the system under test.
-Adding a new patch or software package, changing a hardware component, or changing the configuration will invalidate the penetration test because the vulnerabilities discovered may not exist after the update.
-It is not always possible to predict the positive or negative security implications of an update – which is the reason for performing penetration testing in the first place.
+It’s not always possible to predict the positive or negative security implications of an update – which is the reason for penetration testing in the first place.
 If there is no choice and systems must be modified during the test, the attacker should be informed of this and it should be reflected in the penetration test report.

 It may make sense to want to test the whole environment, but the cost may convince you otherwise.
 So consider your high and low priority areas that need penetration testing.
 High-priority areas are those where the company’s greatest vulnerabilities exist.
 Pentesters routinely identify operating systems, application code, and configuration files as the highest risk areas, especially in software development projects.
 Lower priority areas include applications with little or no code for internal business operations.